Vardot/varbase_components/components/organisms/heroslider/README.md

 A slideshow component for cycling through elements images/media or slides of text—like a heroslider.

 ## Available properties:
+* `hero_style`: Select the style for the hero, by choosing the location of the media from (overlay, start, end, top, bottom)
 * `id`: Set a unique id on the heroslider for optional controls, especially if the single page is using multiple hero sliders.
 * `items`: An array of slider items, with a formatted UI Pattern for Cards.